-- MDF plywood is an engineered wood comprising of both hard and soft wood grains.
-The grains are so fine that the knot and fibers of wood are not visible in the manufactured boards.
+MDF Plywood is an engineered wood comprising both hard and softwood grains.
+The grains are so fine that the knot and fibers of the wood are not visible on the manufactured boards.

 - These fibers are combined with resins which are mixed together to form a dense compact board.
 The high density of MDF enables fine and detailed cutting on the boards.

 - MDF consists of very fine particles hence screws do not fit well.
 The top layer and bottom layer of MDF are hard while the mid-layer is soft.
 The MDF boards have to be handled with immense care as the edges are prone to get damaged.